danielagma/transferdata/README.md

   Scenario: Market Depth widget consistently renders the Decimal pricing format
-    Given a specific bond is configured with the "Decimal" Pricing Format in Referential Data (DWU-169) When the user opens the "Market Depth" and "Bond Pricer" widgets for this specific bond Then all price values inside the Market Depth price ladder grid are displayed in decimal format And the manual order entry price fields display the value in decimal format And any active working order prices displayed within the widget use the decimal format And the displayed decimal format visually matches the formatting shown in the Bond Pricer widget
+    Given a specific bond is configured with the "Decimal" Pricing Format in Referential Data (DWU-169) When the user opens the "Market Depth" and "Bond Pricer" widgets for this specific bond Then all price values inside the Market Depth grid are displayed in decimal format And the manual order entry price fields display the value in decimal format And the displayed decimal format visually matches the formatting shown in the Bond Pricer widget

   # Covers AC1, AC3, AC5, AC6, AC7 and AC8 for Market Depth
   Scenario: Market Depth widget consistently renders the 32nds pricing format
-    Given a specific bond is configured with the "32nds" Pricing Format in Referential Data (DWU-169) When the user opens the "Market Depth" and "Bond Pricer" widgets for this specific bond Then all price values inside the Market Depth price ladder grid are displayed in 32nds fractional format And the manual order entry price fields display the value in 32nds fractional format And any active working order prices displayed within the widget use the 32nds fractional format And the displayed 32nds format visually matches the formatting shown in the Bond Pricer widget
+    Given a specific bond is configured with the "32nds" Pricing Format in Referential Data (DWU-169) When the user opens the "Market Depth" and "Bond Pricer" widgets for this specific bond Then all price values inside the Market Depth grid are displayed in 32nds fractional format And the manual order entry price fields display the value in 32nds fractional format And the displayed 32nds format visually matches the formatting shown in the Bond Pricer widget

   # --- ESCALATOR (LADDER) WIDGET SCENARIOS ---